-We hoped to find counterparts, especially Molecular Clouds (MCs), of the six LHAASO UHE sources in far infrared band with Planck observation.
-The up-to-date Planck all-sky map at 857 GHz, obtained from the Planck Public Data Release 3 is presented in Figure \ref{fig:2}.
-Moreover, the original HEALPix fits table was converted into standard fits table in World Coordinate System (WCS) via the astronomical image toolkit $\mathbf{Montage}$ \citep{jacob2009montage}, and the data within 10$^{\circ}$ $\times$ 10$^{\circ}$ ROIs centered on the six sources were extracted for more detailed analyses.
-As indicated by the yellow dashed circles on Figure \ref{fig:2}, no significant evidences of any counterparts close to these sources can be found, except for J0007$+$5659u.
-The exact environment of this source need to be further confirmed with Carbon monoxide (CO) observation.
+We hoped to find counterparts, especially molecular clouds (MCs), of the six LHAASO UHE sources in the far infrared band with \textit{Planck} observation.
+The up-to-date \textit{Planck} all-sky map at 857 GHz, obtained from the \textit{Planck} Public Data Release 3 is shown in Fig. \ref{fig:2}.
+The original data are presented in the hierarchical equal-area isolatitude pixelization (HEALPix) fits table.
+This pixelization produces a subdivision of a spherical surface in which each pixel covers the same surface area as every other pixel.
+The raw HEALPix fits table was reprojected into a standard fits table in the world coordinate system (WCS) using the astronomical image toolkit Montage with conventional processing \citep{jacob2009montage}, and the data within 10$^{\circ}$ $\times$ 10$^{\circ}$ ROIs centered on the six sources were extracted for more detailed analyzes.\footnote{More details about the HEALPix fits table and Montage processing can be found at \url{http://montage.ipac.caltech.edu/docs/HEALPix/}.} As indicated by the yellow dashed circles in Fig. \ref{fig:2}, no significant evidence of counterparts in proximity to these sources can be found, except for J0007$+$5659u.
+The exact environment of this source needs to be further identified with carbon monoxide (CO) observation.

-The Planck catalog of compact sources has also been checked.
-However, no sources with position offset to the six sources smaller than 0.3$^{\circ}$ were found.
-The catalog can be accessed via the official website of NASA/IPAC Infrared Science Archive (IRSA)\footnote{https://irsa.ipac.caltech.edu/frontpage/}.
+The \textit{Planck} catalog of compact sources has also been checked.
+However, no source with position offset to the six sources less than 0\fdg3 was found.
+The catalog can be accessed via the NASA/IPAC Infrared Science Archive (IRSA) official website.\footnote{\url{https://irsa.ipac.caltech.edu/frontpage/}}